esri-es/gmaps-arcgis/README.md

 # Code samples: Google Map <> ArcGIS

-This is a collection of samples showing how to do the same things with Google Maps and ArcGIS
+This is a collection of samples showing how to do the same things with [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) and [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/)

 ## [Draw a marker](https://esri-es.github.io/gmaps-arcgis/marker/marker.html)